Extenuating Circumstance Requests

 What does it mean to extend my deadline?

-Extending your deadline gives you up to 5 working days added to your original submission date to complete your assignment.
-This is only available for coursework, not for exams or other assessments.
+An extension gives you up to 5 extra working days to complete your assignment.
+This is only for coursework, not for exams or other assessments.

 What does it mean to defer my deadline?

-To defer your deadline is when you take the assessment at the next assessment opportunity without further teaching.
-You cannot choose when the next assessment date is so a deferral might stop you moving onto the next stage of your course if the next resit period is in a new academic year or prevent you from graduating at your expected original date.
+A deferral is submitting the assessment at the next assessment opportunity without extra teaching.
+You can’t pick the next assessment date is, so a deferral might stop you from moving on to the next stage of your course or delay your graduation if the next resit is in a new academic year

-International Students: An Extenuating Circumstance Request to defer your deadline may impact your Tier 4/Student Visa and/or Post Study Visa and work choices e.g. Graduate visa.
+International Students: An Extenuating Circumstance Request to defer your deadline may impact your Tier 4, Student, Post Study or Graduate Visa.
 Contact the visa help team of your study location for advice: Coventry and CU Group students - visahelp.io@coventry.ac.uk; Coventry University London students - visahelp.culc@coventry.ac.uk.

 Am I eligible?

-You must have been affected by something which you could not control to apply for an Extenuating Circumstance Request.
-These are called extenuating circumstances and will have affected your ability to complete an assessment.
-Find a list of what is considered extenuating circumstances here.
-You must be able to provide evidence of these circumstances in your application form.
+Your ability to complete an assessment must have been affected by something that you could not control to apply for an ECR.
+Find a list of what might be considered extenuating circumstances here.

 ECRs received after the original submission deadline has passed will not normally be granted.

 The University has a 24-hour grace period for submitting coursework.
-It is not guaranteed, and does not apply to extensions, exams or presentations and only applies to your original submission (not to resit attempts).
+It is not guaranteed, and does not apply to extensions, exams or presentations and only applies to your original submission, not resit attempts.

 What type of evidence can I submit?